ashishsubedi/TML25_A4_27/README.md

 Comparing the two models one will notice that the model trained on the Places 356 dataset was able to learn specific scenes like classroom, attic or lobby that were not learned by the model trained on ImageNet.
 Vice versa the model trained on ImageNet learned to detect specific objects like lattice or sheep that are not detected by the other model.
 This difference is based on the different kind of images found in each of the dataset: Places 356 includes mostly pictures of scenes and environments while ImageNet has a wider variety of pictures and is more object focussed.

+## Task 2 – Grad‑CAM, AblationCAM & ScoreCAM

+The goal of Task 2 is to visualize and analyze which parts of each of the 10 provided images influenced the ResNet‑50 classifier’s top‑1 decision by comparing three complementary attribution methods:

+1. **Grad‑CAM** – uses the gradients flowing into the last convolutional layer to produce a coarse localization heatmap.
+2. **AblationCAM** – systematically “ablates” (masks out) each feature map in the target layer to measure its effect on the output score, producing a more diffuse attribution map.
+3. **ScoreCAM** – generates attribution by scoring the effect of each upsampled activation map on the output, yielding sharper, higher‑contrast explanations.

+### Setup & Method

+- **Model**: Pretrained `resnet50` on ImageNet, evaluated in `eval()` mode on CUDA when available.
+- **Target Layer**: the final block of `layer4` (`model.layer4[-1]`), chosen for its high-level semantic features.
+- **Image preprocessing**: resize to 224×224, normalize with ImageNet means/stds.
+- **CAM generation**:
+    ```python

+    def apply_cam(cam, input_tensor, pred_class, original_image):
+    """Apply CAM and return visualization"""
+    try:
+        targets = [ClassifierOutputTarget(pred_class)]

+        if not input_tensor.requires_grad:
+            input_tensor.requires_grad_(True)

+        grayscale_cam = cam(input_tensor=input_tensor, targets=targets)

+        # Check if CAM was computed successfully
+        if grayscale_cam is None or len(grayscale_cam) == 0:
+            raise ValueError("CAM computation failed - no gradients computed")

+        grayscale_cam = grayscale_cam[0, :]
+        normalized_image = normalize_image_for_cam(original_image.copy())

+        cam_image = show_cam_on_image(normalized_image, grayscale_cam, use_rgb=True)

+        return cam_image
+    ```
+- **Output**: for each image we saved a merged composite showing Grad‑CAM (left), AblationCAM (center), and ScoreCAM (right), with filenames like `merged_<idx>_<label>.png`

+### Visualizations & Analysis

+### General Observations

+Across the ten images, Grad-CAM and Ablation-CAM consistently produce more focused and informative heatmaps than Score-CAM.
+In many instances, Score-CAM either fails to highlight the object of interest or produces a very diffuse or minimal activation map, suggesting it may be less effective in these specific cases.
+Grad-CAM and Ablation-CAM tend to generate similar heatmaps, often highlighting the core features of the objects, though with slight variations in focus and extent.

+- **Image 0: West Highland White Terrier**: The model correctly predicts the class.
+Both Grad-CAM and Ablation-CAM successfully highlight the dog's face and body, which are the key features for identification.
+In contrast, Score-CAM completely fails, showing no activation on the dog itself, indicating a failure to localize the object of interest.

+- **Image 1: American Coot**: All three methods correspond to a correct prediction.
+Grad-CAM and Ablation-CAM generate strong, focused heatmaps centered on the coot.
+Score-CAM, while correctly locating the bird, produces a much weaker and less distinct activation map, showing only a faint highlight.

+- **Image 2: Racer (Car)**: The prediction is correct.
+Grad-CAM and Ablation-CAM both effectively highlight large, representative parts of the car.
+Score-CAM, however, only activates on a small, specific area (the rear wheel and a portion of the door), failing to capture the entire object as the basis for the prediction.

+- **Image 3: Flamingo**: The "flamingo" class is correctly identified.
+Grad-CAM and Ablation-CAM produce very similar and accurate heatmaps that cover the cluster of flamingos.
+Score-CAM again underperforms, showing only a very faint and scattered activation over the birds.

+- **Image 4: Kite (Mislabeled as Hip)**: This is a case of misclassification, as the image of magnolia flowers is predicted as "hip."
+Interestingly, Grad-CAM and Ablation-CAM focus their attention on the central flower bud, which the model likely found to be the most "hip-like" feature.
+Score-CAM's heatmap is displaced, focusing on a different flower to the right, which suggests it may be interpreting the model's reasoning differently and less accurately.

+- **Image 5: Goldfish**: For the correctly predicted "goldfish," Grad-CAM and Ablation-CAM produce nearly identical, well-focused heatmaps on the fish's body.
+Score-CAM once again fails to produce any meaningful activation, leaving the object entirely unmarked.

+- **Image 6: Tiger Shark**: The prediction is accurate.
+Grad-CAM and Ablation-CAM generate strong and clear heatmaps over the main body of the shark.
+Similar to other examples, Score-CAM fails to highlight the shark, demonstrating its inconsistency.

+- **Image 7: Vulture**: In this image, correctly classified as "vulture," the objects are two sculptures on a roof.
+Grad-CAM and Ablation-CAM correctly highlight the sculptures.
+Score-CAM, true to its pattern in this set, shows no activation.

+- **Image 8: Common Iguana**: The model correctly identifies the "common iguana."
+The heatmaps from Grad-CAM and Ablation-CAM are tightly focused on the iguana's head and crest, which are distinguishing features.
+Score-CAM produces a puzzling result, with a small, intense activation spot on the background above the iguana, completely missing the subject.

+- **Image 9: Orange**: For the correctly identified "orange," Grad-CAM and Ablation-CAM provide excellent localization, highlighting the flesh of the cut orange.
+As with many of the other images, Score-CAM fails to produce a visible heatmap.

+### Conclusion

+Based on this set of images, Grad-CAM and Ablation-CAM are shown to be significantly more reliable and effective than Score-CAM for visualizing the model's predictions.
+Both methods consistently produce clear and accurate heatmaps that localize the object of interest, even in cases of misclassification where they highlight the feature that likely confused the model.

+Score-CAM, in this particular analysis, proved to be highly ineffective.
+It failed to produce meaningful activations for the majority of the images, and in the cases where it did, the heatmaps were either weak or misplaced.
+This suggests that for this specific model and dataset, Score-CAM may not be the optimal choice for interpreting model decisions.
+The similarity in performance between Grad-CAM and Ablation-CAM suggests they are both robust choices for this type of analysis.

 ## Task 3 - LIME